Masters by Research Professional Practice

 - A copy of the most recent Ofsted report

 If you are aiming to develop your career as an aspiring professional in a middle or senior management position, then this research degree will enable you to build the necessary skills within your developing professional portfolio.
 Likewise, if you are looking to take your first steps into academia, then a Masters by Research (M.Res) could be ideal for you.

-It is also an ideal stepping stone to Doctoral level research, either a PhD degree or a Professional Doctorate (EdD/DBA/D.Prac).
+It is also an excellent stepping stone to Doctoral level research, either a PhD degree or a Professional Doctorate (EdD/DBA/D.Prac).

-How can i find out more about the award to decide whether it would be suitable for me, and how do i apply?
+How can I find out more and how do I apply?

 If you're ready to apply, download the application form.
 At present we are not accepting new applicants for this award until at least February 2019, this is subject to change.Successful applicants may be invited for a panel interview and are also required to attend an evening induction event to prepare them for their studies.